MalekMansour/OpenAI/documentation/gpt.md

-File: gpt.py , gpt1.html , gpt2.html , gradio.py

-Goal: Creating a chatbot powered by AI.

-Why?: Creating AI Assistants in different applications might always be something you want.
-Our OpenAI project is the key to making this possible.
-You can change the way your assistant talks as much as you want and it is very easy.

-How?: We are using a OpenAI API key.
-Using model "gpt-3.5-turbo". system_msg is used to customise and moderate the AI Chatbot to the user's liking. gpt.html is the HTML/Javascript version of the gpt.py file. gradio.py is the same as gpt.py but powered by gradio.
+# Creating an AI-Powered Chatbot with OpenAI

+## Goal
+The goal of this project is to create a chatbot powered by AI using the OpenAI GPT (Generative Pre-trained Transformer) model.

+## Why
+Creating AI assistants in various applications can greatly enhance user experience and productivity.
+Our OpenAI project provides the means to achieve this goal, offering flexibility in customizing the chatbot's conversational style according to user preferences.
+With the ability to easily modify the chatbot's behavior, users can tailor it to suit their specific needs and preferences.

+## How
+We utilize an OpenAI API key and leverage the capabilities of the "gpt-3.5-turbo" model to power our chatbot.
+The system_msg parameter allows for customizing and moderating the AI chatbot's responses to align with the user's preferences.
+Additionally, we provide multiple implementations:
+- `gpt.py`: Python script utilizing the OpenAI GPT model.
+- `gpt1.html` and `gpt2.html`: HTML/JavaScript versions of the chatbot interface.
+- `gradio.py`: Similar to `gpt.py`, but powered by Gradio, providing a user-friendly interface for interacting with the chatbot.

+These implementations offer flexibility and ease of use, enabling users to integrate the chatbot into their applications seamlessly.